LEOPARD-host/PMG-API-Client-PHP/README.md

-This class provides the building blocks for someone wanting to use PHP to talk to Proxmox MG.
+This class provides the building blocks for someone wanting to use PHP to talk to Proxmox's API.
 Relatively simple piece of code, just provides a get/put/post/delete abstraction layer as methods on top of Proxmox's REST API, while also handling the Login Ticket headers required for authentication.